InjectiveLabs/injective-ts/.gitbook/building-dapps/smart-contract.md

 console.log(response)
 ```

-Now, lets see an example of how to se the counter to a specific value.
+Now, lets see an example of how to set the counter to a specific value.
 Note that in this Smart Contract the count can be set to specific value only by the creator of the Smart Contract.

 ```js
 // Preparing the message